QuarkNerd/blog/dgorst/_posts/2014-08-23-mongodb-vs-couchdb.md

 First, a little more information about my use case.
 I am part of a team who will be sending a balloon up into near-space (If you're interested, you can find out about us on our [Wordpress page](http://projectlatex.wordpress.com/)).
 As it is in flight, the balloon will be sending telemetry information via radio back down to a ground station.
 Once we receive the data at the ground station, we shall store it in a database of some kind.
 The decoded data is not going to be particularly relational, hence why a NoSQL database seems like a good way of storing it.
 It will be handled as Javascript objects so either MongoDB or CouchDB would seem to be a fairly good fit, given that they work by storing JSON documents.

+##The CAP triangle

 A few years ago, Nathan Hurst wrote a [blog post giving a visual guide to NoSQL systems](http://blog.nahurst.com/visual-guide-to-nosql-systems).
-I've shown the image from that blog post below.
+That post included the image below.

 <img src="{{ site.baseurl }}/dgorst/assets/mongodb-vs-couchdb/nosql-triangle.png"/>